 Europe has formulated a clear expectation of GAIA-X: Individuals, but also companies and public authorities want to have full control over their data in cloud infrastructures – both with regard to their use and the implementation of services.
 Many companies are hoping that sovereignty approaches will provide an upsurge in innovation.
 They are expecting sovereign clouds to give them the best of both worlds: the agility and the innovative potential of a cloud environment plus compliance with the applicable regulations.

 But what is actually behind digital sovereignty?
 For now, it is just a buzzword – just like Digitalization and Cloud.
 Sovereignty targets a company’s business environment.
 It is characterized by comprehensive decision-making authority over how one’s own business and the company are developing.
 Business sovereignty must be mapped into digital sovereignty.
-This has at least three technical facets, which particularly apply to the operation of a cloud solution – or conversely – that a sovereign cloud stack (SCS) must bring with it.
+This has at least three technical facets, which particularly apply to the operation of a cloud solution.

 Data sovereignty primarily includes the full and sovereign control over access to data.
 The owners of the data must have certainty that their data cannot be manipulated, deleted, copied, or viewed in the cloud or data center by unauthorized parties (this includes the cloud operator).
 The current best route to data sovereignty consists of two fundamental elements: the storage and processing of data in an authorized jurisdiction and the use of encryption.
 It is best to use external encryption for this – encryption management for this must take place outside of the provider cloud.